-One of the most important questions asked about the College's finances is whether the College as a whole is better off or worse off as a result of the year's activities.
-The key to understanding this question is the Statement of Net Position, Statement of Revenues, Expenses and Changes in Net Position, and the Statement of Cash Flows.
-Sustained increases or decreases in net position over time is one indicator of the improvement or erosion of an institution's financial health when considered with relevant nonfinancial indicators such as enrollment levels, quality of freshman applicants, student retention and graduation rates and the condition of the facilities.
+The College's net position is one indicator of the institution's financial health.
+Sustained increases or decreases in net position over time are indicators of the improvement or erosion of an institution's financial health when considered together with relevant non-financial factors such as enrollment levels, student retention and graduation rates and the condition of the facilities.